wanglg20/cav-mae-sync/README.md

 For preparing your data (audio, frames, and label files), **follow the original CAV-MAE instructions here:**
 https://github.com/YuanGongND/cav-mae#data-preparation

 This ensures your data is in the correct format for CAV-MAE Sync.
-No changes are needed—just use the same process as the original repo.
+No changes are needed, just use the same process as the original repo.

 ## 🚀 Retrieval